Roanoke Colony: Powhatan attack at Chesapeake Bay

 David Beers Quinn concluded that the 1587 colonists sought to relocate to their original destination – Chesapeake Bay – using the pinnace and other small boats to transport themselves and their belongings.
-A small group would have been stationed at Croatoan to await White's return and direct him to the transplanted colony.
-Following White's failure to locate any of the colonists, the main body of the colonists would have quickly assimilated with the Chesapeake people, while the lookouts on Croatoan would have blended into the Croatan tribe.
+A small group would have been stationed at Croatoan, to await White's return and direct him to the transplanted colony.
+Following White's failure to locate any of the colonists, the main body of the colonists would have quickly assimilated with the Chesepians, while the lookouts on Croatoan would have blended into the Croatan tribe.

 Quinn suggested that Samuel Mace's 1602 voyage might have ventured into Chesapeake Bay and kidnapped Powhatans to bring back to England.
-From there, these abductees would be able to communicate with Harriot, and might reveal that Europeans were living in the region.
+From there, these abductees would be able to communicate with Thomas Harriot, and might reveal that Europeans were living in the region.
 Quinn evidently believed circumstances such as these were necessary to explain optimism about the colonists' survival after 1603.

-Although Strachey accused Wahunsenacawh of slaughtering the colonists and the Chesapeake in separate passages, Quinn decided that these events occurred in a single attack on an integrated community, in April 1607.
+Although Strachey accused Wahunsenacawh of slaughtering the colonists and Chesepians in separate passages, Quinn decided that these events occurred in a single attack on an integrated community, in April 1607.
 He supposed that Wahunsenacawh could have been seeking revenge for the speculative kidnappings by Mace.
-In Quinn's estimation, John Smith was the first to learn of the massacre, but for political reasons he quietly reported it directly to King James rather than revealing it in his published writings.
+In Quinn's estimation, John Smith was the first to learn of the massacre, but for political considerations he quietly reported it directly to King James rather than revealing it in his published writings.
 Despite Quinn's reputation on the subject, his peers had reservations about his theory, which relies heavily on the accounts of Strachey and Purchas.